ConversaSpain: Program for Auxiliares de Conversación in Spanish Public Schools

+These programs will provide participants with support moving to Spain, health coverage, initial training, and advice.
 The conditions and requirements, as well as the monthly stipend, will vary depending on the region:

-Beth C., language and cultural ambassador in Spain
+Beth C., Auxiliar de Conversación in Spain

 "I love the views.
 My town is surrounded by the mountains of the Sierra de Guadarrama mountain range, north-west of Madrid.
 Everywhere you look you can see beautiful landscapes.
 The capital city is only a 45-minute bus journey away.
 I have traveled around Madrid quite a lot.
 It's very easy as the travel card is an amazing deal!